GoogleCloudPlatform/guest-test-infra/container_images/tox/README.md

 Your job:
 1. Create a [tox configuration file](https://tox.readthedocs.io/en/latest/config.html) in your repository's test directory.
-   * Optionally, write test artifacts to the `ARTIFACTS` directory.
+   * Optionally, write test artifacts to the directory set in the `ARTIFACTS` environment variable.
 1. Configure prow with the test directory's path as the first positional argument.

 Prior to invoking, the runner will:
 1. Checkout your repository, mount it as a volume, and set its root as Docker's [workdir](https://docs.docker.com/engine/reference/commandline/run/#set-working-directory--w).
-2. Mount a volume for artifacts, and inject its path with the `ARTIFACTS` env variable.
+2. Mount a volume for artifacts, and set the `ARTIFACTS` environment variable to its path.

 ### Example